Call Now 24/7 Free Consultation

 The Three-Year Deadline

 Under MCL 600.5805, the general limitations period for an action to recover damages for death is three years.
 The exact filing deadline can depend on the underlying claim, the date of injury and death, and whether MCL 600.5852 applies.
+The saving provision can allow the personal representative to file within two years after letters of authority are issued, but not later than three years after the original limitations period has run.
 Some cases — particularly those involving government defendants or medical malpractice — have shorter notice requirements that kick in before that deadline.
 Missing the deadline almost always permanently bars the claim.
 Call us early.

 What Families Can Recover